 - Increased mental and physical relaxation.

-There are numerous side effects, however, that worsen with abuse of the drug.
-These include 1:
+There are numerous side effects of Valium, however, which worsen with continued abuse of the drug.
+Valium side effects include:1

 - Hypotension (low blood pressure).

 - Slurred speech.

 In addition to the effects on a user’s physical health, the effects of diazepam can also extend to a user’s mental health in some cases, causing distressing symptoms like:1